 ND: It’s not worth it.
-I don’t focus on politics, but on positive messages.
+I don’t focus on politics but on positive messages.
 We have certain obligations and I feel a sense of responsibility that has to manifest in the pieces I’m making.
 I started designing because I never liked being an Arab and I was a bit ashamed of being an Arab and a Muslim in Japan, where I grew up.
 But when I came here, I realized that it’s such a beautiful thing and that I had misunderstood what it all meant.
 Through my work I’m trying to show this beautiful side to the Arab world, and I think I’ve succeeded in expressing that we are really cool people.
 I want that to be my message.

 AYK: Do you feel like everything you’ve done has been lost because of the blast?

 ND: No, I think it’s actually given me a creative edge and I’m so excited about the next steps.
 I have several things in mind to continue what we’re doing on a larger scale.
 One project I’m working on is called the Beirut Collection.
-Beirut has a special look and feel because we’ve been influenced by the Ottomans and French, among other cultures.
-As a result of the blast I have been able to concentrate more on looking at the city’s architecture.
-The range of furniture and home accessories that we’re in process of designing will empower the young people and support dying craft industries by inviting them and the craftsmen of Tripoli to produce the items.
-I’m working with Alfanar, a very important NGO, so that the pieces can be produced here and then sold internationally.
+Beirut has a special look and feels because we’ve been influenced by the Ottomans and French, among other cultures.
+As a result of the blast, I have been able to concentrate more on looking at the city’s architecture.
+The range of furniture and home accessories that we’re in process of designing will empower young people and support dying craft industries by inviting them and the craftsmen of Tripoli to produce the items.
+I’m working with Alfanar, a very important NGO so that the pieces can be produced here and then sold internationally.

 AYK: How do you think Canvas and our readers can help you as a designer?

 ND: I think through more awareness because, to be honest, there are so many wonderful designers here, but what they’re lacking is demand for their work.
-We are really proud of what we have, we want you to see it and maybe you can help support us in that way.
+We are really proud of what we have, and we want you to see it and maybe you can help support us in that way.